JosipBaketaric/GenericCodebook/README.md

  !Important!
  Not all functionalities are implemented because I didn't want to harcode this to one framework.
- I order to fully use this you have to implement this in regards to yours framework.
+ In order to fully use this you have to implement this in regards to yours framework.

  TODO: IMPLEMENT ROUTING BY ID BETWEEN CODEBOOKS